Acting With Impunity

 The acting head of the USAID, Jason Gray, is removed and replaced by Marco Rubio.
 Rubio then resigns and names Peter Marocco the Acting Deputy Administrator for the agency, giving him absolute power to force his demands.

-THe USAID Director of Security and their deputy are placed on administrative leave for reportedly trying to prevent DOGE from accessing personnel files and classified data
+THe USAID Director of Security and their deputy are placed on administrative leave for reportedly trying to prevent DOGE from accessing personnel files and classified data.

 DOGE staff arrive at USAID HQ hoping to work within the administrator’s suite at USAID, but their badges were not properly coded to provide access.
 The DOGE staff reportedly concluded this meant agency staff were keeping them out and could not be trusted.